Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Methodology

-\sht\ generates the hyperedge representations by employing this two-level of attention.
-Finally, we linearly project the output of \sht\ with a trainable weight matrix to generate a $C$ dimensional output for each hyperedge as $ Z = nW_c^{T}$, where $C$ is the number of classes, n is the output of the \sht, and $W_c$ is a trainable weight.
+\sht\ generates the hyperedge representations by employing this three-level of attention.
+Finally, we linearly project the output of \sht\ with a trainable weight matrix to generate a $C$ dimensional output for each hyperedge as $ Z = nW_c^{T}$, where $C$ is the number of classes, $n$ is the output of the \sht, and $W_c$ is a trainable weight.
+We train our entire model using a cross-entropy loss function in a semi-supervised fashion.